MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 - A subnet can be associated with only one route table.
 - There are no additional charges for creating route tables in Microsoft Azure.

- To set up routing Contoso admins do the following:
+ To set up routing, Contoso admins do the following:

 1. They create a user-defined route table in the **ContosoNetworkingRG** resource group.